 Introduction to Bayesian Statistics using BUGS

 Tuesday 20 October – Wednesday 21 October 2020 : to register: click here

 Course aims: This course is intended to provide an introduction to Bayesian analysis and MCMC methods, and a fairly detailed tutorial on the use of OpenBUGS/WinBUGS/JAGS.

-A Research Symposium on Mendelian Randomization Methodology will be taking place on the morning of Wednesday 28th March 2018 that is open to course attendees and non-course attendees.
-To find out more, click here
+A Research Symposium on Mendelian Randomization Methodology will be taking place on the morning of Thursday 26 November 2020 that is open to course attendees and non-course attendees.
+To find out more and to register, click here

 For further information about the BSU Short Courses please contact the BSU Course Administrator: